substrate-system/esm/README.md

 ```

 ## Build
-This requires some care with how you build your modules.
+If you need to support both newer platforms, and also platforms without
+ES modules, then build a UMD version in addition to building modules.

 ### Application code

 > [!NOTE]
 > The argument `--external:"./test.js"`

-In your top-level module, be sure to build it with the given dependencies
+In your top-level module, build it with the relevant dependencies
 excluded, not bundled.

 ```sh